2011 Global Champions Tour: 6th Competition: Global Champions Tour of Portugal

 Frank Rothenberger was again the course designer of the competition.
-In the first round nine riders had not faults.
-The second round are no problem for most of the now 18 riders, more than the half of them had not faults.
-In total six riders are faultless in both rounds – they was qualified for the jump-off.
+In the first round, nine riders had no-fault rides.
+In the second round, more than the half of the contestants ha no-faults.
+In total six riders are faultless in both rounds – they qualified for the jump-off.

-In the jump-off the half of the six riders had no faults, Christian Ahlmann won the competition.
+In the jump-off, half of the six riders had no faults, Christian Ahlmann won the competition.
 The second round and the jump-off were held under floodlight.